cpmpercussion/creative-prediction/docs/_presentations/2022-haigen-performing-generative-controller.md

 - tends to continue adjusting knobs the performer last used

 - learns interesting behaviours from data (moving one vs multiple knobs, pauses, continuous changes)

+- good to for performer to have a different task to work on.

+- also important to allow performer to "just listen"

 {% include slides/background-image.html
 image="assets/lectures/all-demo.jpg"